nogibjj/zichun-miniproject-1/README.md

 ## Development Environment with Devcontainer

 A development container is included to ensure consistency in development environments.
 The `.devcontainer` folder contains a `Dockerfile` and `devcontainer.json` file for setting up the containerized development environment in tools like Visual Studio Code.

-## Deliverables

-- **Version control Source Code Management Repository**: [Submit the repository URL] (Please make sure it is public under repository settings at the bottom in red).
-- **Link to successful CI/CD run**: [Link to GitHub Actions](https://github.com/your-username/zichun-miniproject-1/actions)

-## Contributing

-Feel free to fork the repository and submit pull requests for improvements.